Flintpop/UpdateGuardian/README.md

 ## Main Features

-Only intended to work on Windows 10 and 11 for the clients.
-Other OS not supported.

-These are the current features :

 - Update automation
 - Update scheduling
 - Centralized update management
 - Logs
 - Installers for the server and the clients

+Only intended to work on Windows 10 and 11 for the clients.
+Other OS not supported.

 ## Prerequisites